Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 Two encounters that would not have happened without Ezra.

-To be seen.
-To be appreciated.
-To connect.
+Being seen.
+Being appreciated.
+Connecting.
 Dogs can do that.
 Without words.
 Without explanation.
 Just like that.
-That is perhaps their greatest lesson. 🐾
+That's perhaps their greatest lesson. 🐾

 That is the gift.
-Not loyalty alone.
-Not unconditional love alone.
-But the daily, warm reminder — with paws and dog breath — that we are part of something greater.
+Not just loyalty.
+Not just unconditional love.
+But the reminder — daily, warm, with paws and dog breath — that we are part of something bigger.
 That nature has not abandoned us.
 That life is worth living.
-To go outside.
-To slow down.
-To be in the moment.
+Going out.
+Slowing down.
+Being in the moment.

 Hildegard knew it.
 We know it too.
-And sometimes need to be reminded.
+And need to be reminded again and again.

-And if you want to support your dog from the inside – just as Hildegard would have done from the outside – then zeolite is a small, natural start.
+And if you want to support your dog from the inside – just like Hildegard would have done from the outside – then zeolite is a small, natural start.

-👉 Old Dog – when & how to lovingly support them
+👉 Old dog – when and how to lovingly accompany them

-👉 Zeolite for Dogs – Effect, Application & Experiences
+👉 Zeolite for dogs – effects, application & experiences

 Michaela Schirmbrand-Pfeiffer